techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

 kubectl describe pod pvc-pod
 ```

 ## 5. Troubleshooting (30%)

-This is the **most important section of the CKA exam**.
-It tests your ability to **debug and recover a Kubernetes cluster** when things break.
-You’ll be expected to quickly identify issues with **nodes, Pods, control plane components, networking, and logs** — under time pressure.
+This is the **most important section** of the CKA exam.
+It tests your ability to **debug and recover** a Kubernetes cluster when things go wrong.
+You'll need to quickly identify issues with **nodes, Pods, control plane components, networking, and logs**, all while managing time pressure.

 ---

-### ✅ Troubleshoot Clusters and Nodes
+### Troubleshoot Clusters and Nodes

-Nodes are the "machines" (VMs or physical) where Pods run.
-If a node is unhealthy, workloads may fail.
+Nodes are the physical or virtual machines that run your Pods.
+When a node is unhealthy, workloads can fail or become unresponsive.

 - **Check cluster health:**
 ```bash